Skip to main content

 Each row shows:

 Click the expand arrow on any row to see the raw install log, including download progress and per-update install results.
-The log output uses Windows Update's native messaging.
+Log content reflects the underlying update mechanism on the device: Windows Update output on Windows, softwareupdate output on macOS, and package manager output (apt, yum, or pacman) on Linux.

 You can copy the log text or download it using the icons on the expanded row.

-π‘ TIP: If a session shows an error, expand the row and scan the log for install-ended lines.
-Failed updates usually include the KB number and an error code you can use to diagnose the issue.
+💡 TIP: If a session shows an error, expand the row and read the log output for the failed update.
+On Windows, look for install-ended lines, which usually include the KB number and an error code.
+On Linux, the package manager surfaces the failed package name and a stderr message you can use to diagnose the issue.

 History